araichev/income_reporter/README.rst

 Example
 --------
-For a live example of a report made from randomly generated data `see this gist <https://rawgithub.com/araichev/income_reporter/master/income_reporter.html>`_.
+For a live example of a report made from randomly generated data `see this rawgithub snippet <https://rawgithub.com/araichev/income_reporter/master/income_reporter.html>`_.